 Prof. Mikko Laitinen, Prof. Jukka Tyrkkö, Dr. Magnus Levin [Department of Languages], and

 Dr. Jonas Lundberg [Department of Computer Science]

-With Dr. Aris Alissandrakis [VRxAR Labs research group] Journal paper in progress
+With Dr. Aris Alissandrakis [VRxAR Labs research group] Journal paper submitted

 Change your Perspective: Exploration of a 3D Network created with Open Data in an Immersive Virtual Reality Environment using a Head-mounted Display and Vision-based Motion Controls